seatable/seatable-api-php/docs/Base/Api/LinksApi.md

 Auto Link task

-Query the status of auto add links task.There are 3 different status: - success - failed - running
+Query the status of auto add links task.
+There are 3 different status: - success - failed - running

 ### Example